Posted on

 The petrochemical plant were extracting from the Red Sea.
 A nozzle on the 1500mm diameter main line supplying the cooling system had snapped off from the flange, causing a jet of pressurised water to shoot 5 metres into the air from a 50mm hole.

-An engineer fits the PTFE plug to the leaking line
+An engineer fitted a PTFE plug to the leaking line

-When this seawater returned to ground, it saturated the surface of the pipe, causing external damage, discolouration, mould to form and a suspected weakening of the line.
+When this seawater returned to ground, it saturated the surface of the pipe.
+This had caused visible external damage, discolouration and mould to form.
+The petrochemical plant were concerned over a potential catastrophic weakening of the line.

 The supply line was shut off whilst the repair took place.
 The application began by securing the hole left in the pipe by the snapped nozzle with a plug made from PTFE.